 2. You Want to Prevent Certain Diseases

 In addition to preventing testicular cancer, neutering also reduces the risk of prostate diseases, such as an enlarged prostate.
-Again, this can help care for your dog’s health in a preventative manner.
+The surgery is a simple, safe, and easy method of preventive care.

-Testosterone is a hormone in male dogs that can make them fairly dominant and aggressive.
-They can be highly competitive with other dogs and very territorial of their space and people.
+Testosterone is a hormone present in male dogs that can make them dominant and aggressive.
+Dogs can be highly competitive with other pups – and even humans – and very protective of their space and their pack.
 These surges of testosterone can bring along some negative effects on your dog’s overall temperament.

 4. You Want Them to Stop Marking Their Territory